Isotretinoin: The truth about side effects

 Stillbirth

-Prevent this side effect: To get a prescription for isotretinoin, a patient who can become pregnant must take two pregnancy tests to make sure they're not pregnant.
-Patients must also agree that while taking this medication, they will have a monthly pregnancy test and use two forms of birth control.
+Prevent pregnancy risks: To get a prescription for isotretinoin, a patient who can become pregnant must take two pregnancy tests to make sure they're not pregnant.
+Patients who can get pregnant must also agree that while taking this medication, they will have a monthly pregnancy test and use two forms of birth control.

 Dry skin, severely chapped lips